Nianfo: Key Mahāyāna texts for East Asian Buddhism

+The Nembutsu in Chinese characters and the five-syllable mantra (aḥ vi ra hūṃ khaṃ) of Vairocana in Siddhaṃ script.

 The earliest dated sutra translated into Chinese that describes Amitabha-focused nianfo (buddhānusmṛti) is the Pratyutpanna Samādhi Sūtra (1st century BCE), which is thought to have originated in ancient kingdom of Gandhāra.
 This sutra does not enumerate any vows of Amitābha or the qualities of his pure land, Sukhāvatī, but rather briefly describes the repetition of the name of Amitābha as a means to enter his realm through meditation.

 Bodhisattvas hear about the Buddha Amitabha and call him to mind again and again in this land.
 Because of this calling to mind, they see the Buddha Amitabha.
 Having seen him they ask him what dharmas it takes to be born in the realm of the Buddha Amitabha.
 Then the Buddha Amitabha says to these bodhisattvas: 'If you wish to come and be born in my realm, you must always call me to mind again and again, you must always keep this thought in mind without letting up, and thus you will succeed in coming to be born in my realm.

 Among the most frequently cited examples in East Asian Pure Land Buddhism is found in the Sutra on the Buddha of Immeasurable Life where Amitabha's vows are enumerated.
 The 18th, 19th and 20th vows state:18.
 If, when I attain buddhahood, sentient beings in the lands of the ten directions who sincerely and joyfully entrust themselves to me, desire to be born in my land, and think of me even ten times should not be born there, may I not attain perfect enlightenment.
 Excluded, however, are those who commit the five grave offenses and abuse the Right Dharma.